TormodLandet/Ocellaris/README.rst

 Please feel free to test Ocellaris, but please keep in mind:

-- Ocellaris is in a state of constant development and does not have a stable API or input file format
+- Ocellaris is in a state of constant development and does not have a stable API or input file format.
-- Ocellaris supports Python 2 only, not Python 3 (currently, hopefully this will change some day).
+- Ocellaris supports Python 3 only (after October 2017).
+There is an old Python2 branch ``legacy-py2``
+  that may or may not work.
+Dolfin with pybind11 Python3 wrappers is required (master version, still unreleased as of 2017-10-17).
 - This is a research project, do not expect anything to work properly without testing it thoroughly first!
-- Documentation has not been a priority, sorry!
+- Documentation has not been a big priority, sorry!
+See the demos, regression tests etc in the code repository in addition to the documentation and of course the source code itself.

 Documentation
 -------------